RagnarB83/ash-documentation/docs/_build/html/_sources/module_workflows.rst.txt

 The ASH script then runs through and gives a table at the end with the energies.
-In the case of Opt=True, a geometry optimization is performed for each molecule and a final directory of XYZ-files with optimized coordinates is created.
+In the case of Opt=True, a geometry optimization is performed for each molecule at the chosen theory-level instead of a singlepoint calculations and a final directory of XYZ-files with optimized coordinates is created.

 .. code-block:: text